Login

 Exam Rules

-Students must book for the final exam on https://delphi.uniroma2.it.
-Students who fail or withdraw from the exam may take it again in the same exam session.
+Students must register for the final exam via the online portal https://delphi.uniroma2.it.
+Those who fail or choose to withdraw may retake the exam within the same examination session.